 This section provides a brief outline of work by Zhu, S. C., Wu, Y., & Mumford, D. (1997).
 Minimax Entropy Principle and Its Applications to Texture Modeling.
 Neural Computation, 9(8), 1627-1660.
-It provides a theoretical framework for learning "flat" models of images.
+It provides a theoretical framework for learning "flat" models of images--i.e. texture models.
 Recent work seeks to extend this theory to hierarchical models of image structure (Yuille, 2011).